rapidsai/docs/resources/github-actions.md

 export PIP_CONSTRAINT=/tmp/constraints.txt
 ```

-Then copy the following into every script in the `ci/` directory that is doing `pip` installs or wheels builds with e.g. `pip wheel`.
+Then copy the following into every script in the `ci/` directory that is doing `pip` installs or wheel builds with e.g. `pip wheel`.

 ```shell
 source ./ci/use_wheels_from_prs.sh
 ```

 This should generally be enough.
-If any of the other CI scripts are already setting environment variable `PIP_CONSTRAINT`, you may need to
+If any of the other CI scripts are already setting the environment variable `PIP_CONSTRAINT`, you may need to
 modify them slightly to ensure they **append to**, instead of **overwriting**, the constraints set up by `use_wheels_from_prs.sh`.

 **Example 2:** Testing `cudf` (Python) using `librmm`, `rmm`, and `libkvikio` PR artifacts.